Supreme Court Gets Moving, Issuing As Many Decisions In One Day As It Has In 5 Months

 Oddly enough, the SEC, in interpreting the law, adopted a rule that provided those protections even for those who reported misconduct elsewhere, but the justices said the commission's interpretation was wrong.

-The case was brought by Paul Somers, a former vice president of the Digital Realty Trust, Inc., a real-estate investment trust that owns, develops, and acquires data centers.
+The case was brought by Paul Somers, a former vice president of Digital Realty Trust Inc., a real estate investment trust that owns, develops and acquires data centers.

 Somers sued the company, contending that he was fired for reporting securities law violations to senior management.
 He sued under the whistleblower protections of the Dodd-Frank law, which provides for damages in cases of retaliatory firing.

-But writing for the Supreme Court, Justice Ruth Bader Ginsburg said that the plain language of the law only applies to those who provide pertinent information "to the Commission."
+But writing for the Supreme Court, Justice Ruth Bader Ginsburg said that the plain language of the law applies only to those who provide pertinent information "to the Commission."
 Thus, a whistleblower like Somers, who reports alleged financial fraud to superiors, qualifies for damages only if he also provides that information to the SEC.

 The vote was 9-0.